locational/fn-lnl-prevalence-predictor/SPECS.md

   - `n_trials` - {integer} Required.
 Number of individuals examined/tested at each location (‘null’ for points without observations)
   - `n_positive` - {integer} Required.
 Number of individuals positive at each location (‘null’ for points without observations)

-- `uncertainty_type` - {string} Optional.
-Either `exceedance_probability` or `95_perc_bci`.
-Defaults to `95_perc_bci`.
-Representing how uncertainty should be calculated.
-If  ‘exceedance_probability’ uncertainty estimates are calculated using exceedance probability uncertainty, i.e. the probability prevalence exceeds exceedance_threshold).
-If ‘95_perc_bci’, uncertainty is calculated as the 95% Bayesian credible interval.
-- `exceedance_threshold` - {numeric} Required if `uncertainty_type` is `exceedance_probability`.
+- `exceedance_threshold` - {numeric} Optional.
 Defines the exceedance threshold used to calculate exceedance probabilities.
 Must be >0 and <1.

 - `layer_names` - {array of strings} Optional.
 Default is to run with only latitude and longitude.
 Names relating to the covariate to use to model and predict.
 See [here](https://github.com/disarm-platform/fn-covariate-extractor/blob/master/SPECS.md) for options.